2007 Grant Recipients

 $5,000

-Originally created for Burning Man 2006, Serpent Mother has been accepted for exhibition at both the Crucible’s Fire Arts Festival in Oakland, CA July 11 – 14, 2007 and Amsterdam’s international art and technology festival, Robodock, September 2007.
-The grant from the Black Rock Arts Foundation is designed to help cover modification costs incurred to meet exhibition requirements.
-Serpent Mother, created by The Flaming Lotus Girls, an artist’s collective conceived to teach women metal arts, defines the cutting edge of fire and kinetic art and the Black Rock Arts Foundation is proud to be a part of the endeavor to share this spectacular sculpture with new audiences.
+Originally created for Burning Man 2006, Serpent Mother was accepted in 2007 for exhibition at both the Crucible’s Fire Arts Festival in Oakland, CA and Amsterdam’s international art and technology festival, Robodock, held in September of 2007.
+The grant from the Black Rock Arts Foundation was designed to help cover modification costs incurred to meet exhibition requirements.
+Serpent Mother was created by The Flaming Lotus Girls, an artist’s collective conceived to teach women metal arts, and defines the cutting edge of fire and kinetic art.
+The Black Rock Arts Foundation was proud to be a part of the collective’s endeavor to share this spectacular sculpture with new audiences.
+Serpent Mother still continues to travel to and be exhibited at large scale arts and music festivals such as the Coachella Valley Music & Arts Festival and the Electric Daisy Carnival.